Donald De Lue: Life and career

 Beginning in 1964, for many years De Lue was a Trustee of Brookgreen Gardens, as well as Chairman of the Art Committee.

 In his later years, De Lue and his wife Naomi (who served as a model for many of his statues) lived in the Leonardo section of Middletown Township, New Jersey, a small shore town with a bayside beach and long-distance view of lower Manhattan.
 De Lue cited the 23rd Psalm and the words "He leadeth me beside the still waters..." as the inspiration by which he arrived in Leonardo from New York City.
 Although he continued to maintain his NYC apartment, it was in his Leonardo studio that many of his largest statues were made.
 One of the last was a commission by a private individual intended for the Alamo in San Antonio, Texas.
-The bigger-than-life statue of Bowie, Travis and Crockett was considered "too violent" by the Daughters of the Republic of Texas for placement in a sacred chapel.
+The bigger-than-life statue of James Bowie, William B. Travis, and Davy Crockett was considered "too violent" by the Daughters of the Republic of Texas for placement in a sacred chapel.
 A compromise was sought, that the statue be installed outside the building in the large courtyard rather than inside.
 DeLue and his patron, a wealthy Texan, preferred the statue be installed in the interior space for which it was made.
 Unfortunately, the impasse was never resolved in De Lue's lifetime.

 Donald and Naomi De Lue are buried in Manalapan Township, New Jersey at the cemetery at Old Tennent Presbyterian Church.